ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 ```

 ### Tiny Build
-You have disadvantage on strength checks and saving throws and you cannot resist a grapple from a creature of Huge size or larger.
-Any melee attacks you make deal 1 damage on a hit.
+You have disadvantage on strength checks and saving throws and you cannot resist a grapple from a creature of medium size or larger.
+Any melee attacks you make deal 1 damage on a hit, as well as any additional damage.

 ### Nimble Size
 You have a +5 added to dexterity checks and saving throws as well as an additional +5 (total +10) to stealth checks.